 Just as we all have different tastes in clothes, music and food it’s the same when it comes to sex.

-Some of these more unusual sexual activities are referred to as BDSM.
+Some sexual activities are referred to as BDSM.

-It’s not all about pain though - mostly it’s focussed on power, humiliation and pleasure.
+It’s not all about pain though - BDSM is often focussed on a mix of power, humiliation and pleasure.
 Some may take on a dominant or submissive role because it is different from what they normally are in life; others do it because it reinforces how they normally are.
-The main motivation is that sense of pleasure and enjoyment, which may or may not be sexual.
+The main motivation is a sense of pleasure and enjoyment, which may or may not be sexual.

 As some of the activities in BDSM could result in injury or worse, safety is important.
 There are a couple of golden rules to consider.

 Make sure that: